ispras/dedoc/docs/source/getting_started/usage.rst

     :language: python
     :lines: 74

-Method :meth:`~dedoc.attachments_extractors.DocxAttachmentsExtractor.can_extract` allows to check if the attachments extractor can extract attachments from the given file:
+Method :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor.can_extract` allows to check if the attachments extractor can extract attachments from the given file:

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python